NemesisSSBU/Playable_Bosses/README.md

 ```
 ## Warning

-This mod is NOT compatable with a mod that changes the announcers voice of a character since this could create conflicting audio files (edit the audio file that comes with this mod if you have a seperate announcer voice file).
+This mod is NOT compatible with a mod that changes the announcers voice of a character since this could create conflicting audio files (edit the audio file that comes with this mod if you have a seperate announcer voice file).

-This mod is NOT compatable in a multiplayer environment unless the other player(s) also have this mod installed.
+This mod is NOT compatible in a multiplayer environment unless the other player(s) also have this mod installed.

 We are NOT responsible for what happens to your Nintendo account!
 Please take precautions!